Sarah’s Spicy Curry Turkey Soup

 - Heat the olive oil and butter in a large pot over medium heat.
 Add the onion and celery and cook for about 7 minutes, stirring occasionally.

-- Stir in flour, curry powder, and cinnamon and cook for 2-3 minutes, stirring constantly.
+- Stir in flour, curry powder, and cinnamon and cook for 2 to 3 minutes, stirring constantly.

 - Pour in chicken broth and scrape up any brown bits at the bottom of the pan.